Driving With A Seizure Disorder

 Doctors are NOT required to report seizures.
 There is no statutory authority to require physicians to report drivers with medical conditions that could affect their ability to drive safely to a central state agency.

-Mr. Peel seeks justice for those injured in motorcycle, truck and car accidents, disability and medical malpractice.
+Mr. Peel seeks justice for those injured in truck, motorcycle, and car crashes.
 He often addresses churches, clubs and groups without charge.
 Mr. Peel may be reached through PeelLawFirm.com wherein other articles may be accessed.